Songs that grow like trees: an appreciation of Sydney Carter (1915–2004)

 Silver in the Stubble is one of the few songs I know about growing older, and the most telling song I know about middle age.
 “This song should be accompanied by an electric razor”, said Sydney on his live LP of 1967, Sydney Carter & Jeremy Taylor at Eton.

-Mixed Up Old Man expresses the view of a convicted old man who wishes he was young because, he imagines, if he were he could get away with it by blaming his actions on the influence of TV violence and being “misunderstood” by society.
+Mixed Up Old Man is written from the vantage point of an old convict who wishes he was young so he could get away with violence by using the excuses of youth, who blame their crimes on the influence of the media and being “misunderstood” by society.

-The folk singing fraternity recognised the significance of Sydney’s song-writing talent from the beginning.
-His songs have been performed and recorded by Martin Carthy and Dave Swarbrick, Julie Felix, The Ian Campbell Folk Group, John Kirkpatrick, Maddy Prior, Show of Hands, Sheila Hancock, Nadia Catthouse, Jackson Browne, Dayle Stanley, Stefan Sobell, Tania Opland and Mike Freeman, Mary Black, The Spinners, Donald Swann, Judy Collins, Dave Webber, Bob and Carole Pegg, Pete Seeger – to name just a few.
+Performers in the folk revival recognised the significance of Sydney’s song-writing talent from the beginning.
+His songs – thoughtful, playful, gently provocative – have been performed and recorded by Martin Carthy and Dave Swarbrick, Julie Felix, The Ian Campbell Folk Group, John Kirkpatrick, Maddy Prior, Show of Hands, Sheila Hancock, Nadia Catthouse, Jackson Browne, Dayle Stanley, Stefan Sobell, Tania Opland and Mike Freeman, Mary Black, The Spinners, Donald Swann, Judy Collins, Dave Webber, Bob and Carole Pegg, Pete Seeger, The Melrose Quartet – to name just a few.
 He achieved the remarkable feat of composing three songs that have been so widely sung in churches, in choirs, in schools and at public occasions that almost anyone would recognise them, whether or not they’ve heard of Sydney Carter: When I Needed A Neighbour, Lord of the Dance and One More Step Along The World I Go.
-At folk clubs and festivals you can add John Ball to that list.
+At folk clubs and festivals in the UK you can add John Ball to that list and, in the USA, Crow on the Cradle.

 I have sung Sydney Carter’s songs since I was 18 – I am three times that age now – nearly always in folk clubs, which Sydney saw as the natural home of his work, and where he sometimes performed himself.
 My only near encounter with him personally was in 2000 when I recorded George Fox for a solo album.
 I wanted to send him a copy of the album, but his publisher informed me that he had Alzheimer’s and was being cared for in a nursing home.
 He died in 2004.